 No two students have exactly the same skills or learning styles.
 That is why every child needs an individualized learning plan.

-- Evidence-based remediation programs for general and special education students who show signs of dyslexia.
+- Evidence-based instruction for general and special education students who show signs of dyslexia

 - Teacher training on dyslexia, its warning signs and accommodation strategies that can help students with dyslexia.